SmithCollege/a4-diy-calculator-frankie/CHECKLIST.md

 YES 2 pts: Produces correct answer to any valid postfix expression

-PART 1 pts: Throws an exception with an informative error message in case of malformed expressions
+YES 1 pts: Throws an exception with an informative error message in case of malformed expressions

 Calculate.java: